-Reassessment Guidelines: Secondary Education 2022 - 2023
+Reassessment Guidelines: Secondary Education 2023 - 2024

 1. The student receives the initial summative assessment results, including a clear explanation for the grade received.

-2. The student communicates a desire to retake the assessment to demonstrate increased proficiency within three days of receiving the initial graded assessment (the actual reassessment does not have to occur within three days, but the request to retake an assessment must occur within the three-day window after the assessment is returned to the student).
+2. The student communicates a desire to retake the assessment to demonstrate increased proficiency within three (3) days of receiving the initial graded assessment (the actual retake does not have to occur within three days, but the request to retake an assessment must occur within the three-day window after the assessment is returned to the student).

 - The intervention work may include revisiting all relevant formative practice and/or homework that has been completed leading up to the summative assessment.

 4. The student retakes the summative assessment (or the portion not mastered).
-If the student receives a higher grade, that is the grade entered into IC (the highest grade entered into the gradebook will be a 90%).
+If the student receives a higher grade, that grade is entered into IC (the highest grade entered into the gradebook will be a 90%).
 If the student earns a lower grade, the original grade will remain in the gradebook.

 - The maximum grade entered into the Infinite Campus gradebook on any reassessment will be a 90%.